 The very kindly man named Yajiro returns from work to check on resting yokai and serve her another meal.
 Lacking a name when he first found her, he offers her one he’s come up with: Ohagi.
 Ohagi doesn’t protest being given one, but she does inquire why Ohagi.
 Yajiro replies that it’s because he found her in a patch of hagi flowers.
 She’s been wondering about the man ever since he decided go hungry for her at a whim.
 She becomes doubly curious when he spots a cockroach eating bowl.
 He releases the critter outside, unharmed.
 She asks him why, since like spiders, most people would consider cockroaches to be pests that need to be exterminated.
 He replies that every life is equal to the other.
 She asks somewhat cheekily if his statement also applies to her.
 He doesn’t waver even with her beauty and pride looking on: her life, too, is equal to a cockroach’s.

-As I mentioned in a previous article about about Slime Reincarnation Isekai, names can carry an underlying recognition of respect and equality between name giver and receiver.
+As I mentioned in a previous article about about That Time I Got Reincarnated as a Slime Isekai, names can carry an underlying recognition of respect and equality between name giver and receiver.
 Whether or not respect and equality is evident, of course, is dependent on the power dynamics between the two parties: are names being forced onto people, or are they accepted by people with their consent?
 In the right contexts, names can signify a kind of egalitarianism between those who have them.
 One of these contexts is the Enlightenment era’s concept of individualism.
 Another one that’s arguable is the circumstance that led to the rise of historical Buddhism.
 Tenets meditated on in Buddhism and the period of when it was established point toward the religion being a reaction to the Indian caste system.
 This caste system was designed deliberately to be inequitable, a rigid hierarchy of social stratification, where social mobility was only made possible in samsara: in death and rebirth.

 The system elected entitlements to and placed prohibitions on the groups it was comprised of and explicitly excluded (though mostly prohibitions on the latter).
 It justified its existence in the face of abuses by the higher castes toward the lower and untouchable by tying it to a karmic system that determined caste placement based on what people presumably did in their past lives.
 In contrast to how the Indian caste system told him how to live, the Historical Buddha, who was born of the ruler-warrior caste instead of the priestly-clerical one, accomplished spiritual feats up-to-and-including his recorded enlightenment.
 While some concept of enlightenment existed in India before the Historical Buddha’s time, his teachings reinterpeted enlightenment in a way that was a significant departure from his theological contemporaries.
 It made enlightenment more accessible to people, a kind of enlightenment that transcended castes and even karma.